Importance of Prenatal Nutrition During Pregnancy

 2 # Drink One Glass of Milk Every Day

 Whether you like the taste of Milk or not, now you have to drink it for your Growing Baby.
-During Pregnancy, you and your baby need lots of protein, calcium, and vitamin D. Choose the Low-Fat Milk with less of the fat and calories.
+During Pregnancy, you and your baby need lots of protein, calcium, and vitamin D. Choose Low-Fat Milk with less fat and calories.
 In case, you cannot drink milk at all then you can drink fortified soy milk.
-You can also add a variety of yogurt and cheese, in your daily diet.
+You can also add a variety of yogurt and cheese, to your daily diet.

 3 # Meat and its Alternatives

-Pregnant ladies who are fond of Non-vegetable food should choose less fatty meats and meats products.
+Pregnant ladies who are fond of Non-vegetable food should choose less fatty meats and meat products.
 You must Eat Fish on alternative days, as they are a great source of protein, iron, and zinc.
-Ladies which are not so fond of non-veg should include the following alternatives like Tofu, tempeh, dried peas, lentils, and soybeans, etc, Which are a great source of protein and vitamins required in pregnancy.
+Ladies who are not so fond of non-veg should include the following alternatives like Tofu, tempeh, dried peas, lentils, soybeans, etc. Which are a great source of protein and vitamins required in pregnancy.